pablo-abc/felte/README.md

 - `handleSubmit` is the event handler to be passed to `on:submit`.
 - `isValid` is a readable store that only holds a boolean denoting if the form has any errors or not.
 - `isSubmitting` is a writable store that only holds a boolean denoting if the form is submitting or not.

+If a `validate` function is provided, Felte will add a `novalidate` to the form so it doesn't clash with the browser's built-in validations such as the ones resulting from `required`, `pattern` or due to types such as `email` or `url`.
+This is done on JavaScript's mount so the browser's validations will be run if JavaScript does not load.
+You may add these attributes anyway for accessibility purposes, and leaving them in may help you make these forms works even if JavaScript hasn't loaded yet.
+If a `validate` function is not defined, Felte will not interfere with the browser's validation.

 ### Using the form action